skalenetwork/skale-consensus/docs/consensus-spec.md

 ## 2.1 Consensus Phases

-Consensus includes the following phases
+During consensus for a particular `blockId` each `node` goes through the following phases

 * _submission phase_ : accept and validate user `transactions`
 * _broadcast phase_ : broadcast `transactions` to peer nodes